6 Multiple Regression

 get_regression_points()

 outputs.
-Residual analyses allow you to verify
+Residual analyses enable us to verify

 what are known as the conditions for inference for regression.